-What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at either Central High School or Centennial High School - Students can enroll in a number of courses and earn college credit in addition to Unit 4 credit (Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.
+What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at either Champaign Central High School or Champaign Centennial High School - Students can enroll in a number of courses and earn college credit (Parkland College credit only) in addition to Unit 4 credit (Champaign Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.

 Dual Credit Taught on the High School Campus: Students can enroll in a number of courses taught on the high school campus and earn college credit in addition to Unit 4 credit.
-A list of those courses is provided on page 14 of this handbook.
+A list of those courses is provided on page 14 in the 2020 - 2021 curriculum handbook.
 Students do not need to pay tuition and books/materials are provided.
 Students must meet Parkland's age, GPA, testing, and application requirements to earn Parkland credit.
 A student who meets Parkland's criteria and application procedures will automatically be given high school credit with an honors or non-honors designated level as previously determined by Unit 4 when completing dual credit courses taught on the high school campus.

 Dual Credit/Dual Enrollment affects your future: - You save time by taking classes while at Central that can be applied toward your college degree. - You gain experience as a college student, so you learn early what to expect from post secondary classes. - All Dual Credit course grades you earn become part of your permanent college transcript. - The Dual Credit hours you acquire now may affect your financial aid eligibility later in your college career. - The college or university you plan to attend after Central may or may not accept Dual Credit course credits you have earned.
 Contact your chosen college for more specific information.